Keynote Speakers (in alphabetical order by surname)

 Prof Ming-Jer Tsai

-Associate Dean of the College of Bioresources and Agriculture at the National Taiwan University
+Associate Dean of the College of Bioresources and Agriculture & Director, the Experimental Forest at the National Taiwan University

 Immersed himself in forestry for over 30 years, Dr Tsai has focused on wooden construction, wood preservation, wood mechanics, investigation & restoration of damaged wood structures and forest therapy throughout his academic career.
 He obtained his Bachelor’s and Master’s degree in Forestry from National Taiwan University, Taipei, Taiwan in 1985 & 1987 respectively.
 He received his PhD from Albert-Ludwigs-Universität Freiburg, Germany in 1996.
 He started his career in National Taiwan University as the Post-Doctoral Research Fellow.
 Later, he was appointed as Assistant Professor in the Department of Forestry at the National Taiwan University (NTU) in 1999 and was promoted to Associate Professor and Full Professor in the School of Forestry and Resource Conservation in 2007 and 2010 respectively.
 Since 2014, he became the Director of the Experimental Forest and was further appointed as the Associate Dean of the College of Bioresources and Agriculture, National Taiwan University.